AI Summary

 Will an anti-spam plugin block real users by mistake?

-False positives can happen, but they’re rare if you use a well-reviewed plugin.
-To minimize risk, choose one that balances strong protection with user-friendly features.
+False positives can happen, but they’re rare with a well-reviewed plugin.
+To minimize the risk, choose one that balances strong protection with user-friendly features.
 Some plugins even let you whitelist trusted users, IP addresses, or countries.

 Next, Apply These Email Deliverability Best Practices

-If you have a WordPress website, you’ll likely send lots of marketing or transactional emails.
-WordPress isn’t best suited for this by default, but with a few simple tips, you can easily set up your WordPress site for effective email delivery.
-Here’s the full guide in our post on the top WordPress email deliverability practices.
+If you run a WordPress website, you’ll likely send a lot of marketing and transactional email.
+WordPress isn’t built for that by default, but a few simple steps can set your site up for reliable delivery.
+See our full guide to WordPress email deliverability.

-Also, check out our list of anti-spam honeypot alternatives if you’re looking for additional spam filter tools for your site.
+Also check out our list of anti-spam honeypot alternatives if you’re looking for more spam-filtering options.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 If you don’t have the time to fix your emails, you can get full White Glove Setup assistance as an extra purchase, and there’s a 14-day money-back guarantee for all paid plans.